LIB410-Spring2023/group-3/pages/dmp.md

 ## Appendix:
+Here is a link to our
+<a href="https://github.com/LIB410-Spring2023/group-3/blob/main/objects/group3_dmp.docx" target="_blank">DMP Page</a>
-Here is a link to our [Metadata Application Profile](objects/dmp.pdf) which contains relevant information regarding metadata curation and management.
+ which contains relevant information regarding metadata curation and management.